schwp/gatling-grafana/README.md

-# gatling-grafana
-Gatling reports visualization using Grafana
+# Gatling and Grafana integration